-A breast cancer survivor herself, Dr. Rodgers has a special understanding of the struggles and recovery process of breast reconstruction.
+A breast cancer survivor herself, Dr. Rodgers has a special understanding of the struggles and recovery process of breast reconstruction in Denver.
 Likely no other plastic surgeon in the Denver area can tell a woman more about the process of reconstruction and the options that are available.
 As both a doctor and a patient, Dr. Rodgers is uniquely qualified to guide women along their reconstruction journey.

 All that considered, while creating breasts for cancer survivors may be the most common reason for breast reconstruction, it’s certainly not the only one.
 Many women with congenital malformations may also find a solution in this particular procedure.
 Poland syndrome (when one breast has developed much more than the other) and tubular breasts (when breast tissue has herniated through the areola area causing a “Snoopy Dog” or baby bottle appearance) can also be corrected to provide a more symmetrical, natural look.

 It is important to note that while most breast surgeries are not covered by insurance, breast reconstruction for breast cancer usually is.
 Check with your provider to learn more about your specific plan.